 This course in mental health provides opportunities to acquire knowledge, skills, and attitudes to promote wellness, through safe, ethical nursing practice, in a variety of contexts.
 The focus will be mental well-being throughout the lifespan.
 Learning experiences will provide students an understanding of the mental health nursing process.
-Clinical hours listed are the total number of hours and will be offered over 6 weeks.
-Note: Available only to Nursing students.
+Clinical hours listed are the total number of hours and will be offered over 8 weeks.